digideskio/guidebook/guidebook/how_to_install_fontforge.md

   git clone http://github.com/fontforge/fontforge.git;
 </pre>
 <a id="Download_other_sourcecode" name="Download_other_sourcecode"></a><h4> <span class="mw-headline"> Download other sourcecode </span></h4>
-<p>Using the CVS and the Subversion ("SVN") version control programs, download the other source code to enable all of FontForge's features: Freetype2 is a text rendering system used to draw fonts on screen, and libspiro is the Spiro drawing program that is integrated into FontForge.
+<p>Using the Git and Subversion ("SVN") version control programs, download the other source code to enable all of FontForge's features: Freetype2 is a text rendering system used to draw fonts on screen, and libspiro is the Spiro drawing program that is integrated into FontForge.
 </p>
 <pre>
    git clone git://git.sv.gnu.org/freetype/freetype2.git;